dj-nitehawk/MongoDB.Entities/README.md

     }
 ```

-the data stored in `Price` will be lost if you do not manually handle the transfer the data from the old property to the new property upon saving.
+the data stored in `Price` will be lost if you do not manually handle the transfer of data from the old property to the new property upon saving.